andrealommen/PHY309/assignments/hw8.md

 	(ii)	Show that the reflected wave can be eliminated by coating the lens with a layer 1/4 wavelength thick with an index of refraction equal to $$\sqrt{1.6}$$.

+	Hint: This is a boundary-value problem.
+The incidence is all normal, and there are two interfaces where you need to match boundary conditions.
+Assume the wave is transverse-electric.

 3. Griffiths, Problem 9.23.
-Try to guess the constant of proportionality for deep water waves.
+In part a, in deep water $$v = \alpha \sqrt{\lambda}$$ Try to guess the constant of proportionality $$\alpha$$ for deep water waves.
 Use dimensional analysis.
+Provocative question to try to lead you to the right
+guess: Would you expect water waves to travel at the same velocity on the moon?

 4. Consider the problem of a tenuous plasma in a strong, static, uniform magnetic field,  .
 In the presence of an electromagnetic wave, the motion of an electron is